agouch/SWE-6733---Outdora/README.md

 #### Implement Profile Photo Upload
 **User Story:**
-As a user, I want to upload my profile photo so that my profile is complete and personalized.
+As a user, I want to be able to upload a profile photo so that my account feels more personalized and identifiable.

 **Details:**
 - **Requirements:**